BleuRadience/ybco-jc-pinning-creep-simulator/README.md

 Disclaimer
 This is a simulation tool only.
 Results are predictive, based on public literature, and require experimental validation.
 No warranty expressed or implied.
 License
-MIT License – see LICENSE file.
+CC BY-NC-SA 4.0 License – see LICENSE file.

 Citation
 DOI available on Zenodo (after upload).